I was 16 when I met Richie at the restaurant on the water where I was a junior hostess and he was a busboy.

 A handful of years later, when I was the manager of the restaurant, our paths crossed again.

 Richie was big and strong now, still quiet, and even more handsome, but no longer “too young.”

 We were at a gathering one night, circling each other as we drank and laughed with friends.
 It was a small apartment and so the party spilled into the bedroom which is where I had migrated with him.

 One by one people left the room, and soon I found myself alone with Richie, standing in front of each other, as he leaned in for a kiss.

-It was our first.
+It was our first kiss.
 And it was weird.
 Like some kind of time warp.
-(How did we become adults, let alone peers?)
+(How had we become adults, let alone peers?)

-I glanced out into the livingroom and the kitchen and saw that it was suddenly emptied.
+I glanced out into the livingroom and into the kitchen and my stomach turned.
+(When did the last people leave?)

-“Not here, let’s go to my place,” I said, hoping to wake him from the spell he was under.
+“Not here, let’s go to my place,” I said, hoping to wake him from the spell.